Skip to main content

 Projected Incident Activity

-Due to precipitation and cloud cover, significant fire activity or growth are not expected today.
-Smoke is expected to still be visible at times as dead and down trees continue to smolder within the fire.
+Due to precipitation and cloud cover, significant fire activity or growth are not expected.
+Smoke may be visible at times, as dead and down trees continue to smolder within the fire perimeter.

 Remarks